 Most respondents said they’d be willing to have the government shutdown again, if after three years there is no change in White House occupants.

-“Roughly 57% said that they’d like the government to re-open in three years, but that if the current administration is still there, they’d be okay with the government shutting right back down for another four years,” Malloy said.
+“Roughly 57% said that they’d like the government to re-open in two years, but that if the current administration is still there, they’d be okay with the government shutting right back down for another four years,” Malloy said.

 The White House did not comment on this story.